Contact Lens Care

 How to Tighten my Glasses

-If you wear glasses and have worn them for a while, you’ve likely experienced that over time, they can begin to slip off your face.
-Loose glasses can be highly annoying to keep pushing back up again.
-They can also end up looking crooked and not sitting well on your face, affecting your line of sight.
+If you wear glasses and have worn them for a while, you may have experienced that they begin to slip off your face over time.
+Loose glasses can be annoying to keep pushing back up again.
+They can also end up looking crooked and not sit well on your face, affecting your line of sight.

-- The nose pads moving out of place
+• The nose pads move out of place

-- The screws on the glasses becoming too loose
+• The screws on the glasses become too loose

-- The temple arms of your glasses moving out of place
+• The temple arms of your glasses move out of place

 How can I keep my glasses from sliding down my nose?